 In many cases, the answer to this question is a resounding “no.” There are numerous factors that can lead to slip-and-fall accidents that are completely beyond the victim’s control.
 From wet floors in supermarkets to defective ladders on construction sites, there are dangerous – and often hidden – conditions that can lead to sudden, unexpected, and unavoidable falls.

 Never Assume that an Accident is Your Fault

-As personal injury lawyers, we tell people never to assume that they are at fault in an accident.
+As Rhode Island and Massachusetts slip and fall attorneys, we tell people never to assume that they are at fault in an accident.
 When it comes to seeking compensation for injuries and damage to personal property, “fault” is a complex legal term that requires a thorough understanding of the laws involved in personal injury litigation.
 While it is true that you were the one who fell, this does not mean that you were at fault in causing your injuries.